itzzhashtag/Java-Mini-Games-1.0/README.md

-# 🎮 Project Java1 – Classic Mini Games Suite
+# 🎮 Project Java Games – Classic Mini Games Suite

 A fun-filled Java project featuring a collection of classic games wrapped in a simple and intuitive GUI.
 Designed for both learning and nostalgia! 🚀